Jan 23, 2020 8:30:00 AM

 Scoville Heat Units (SHU)

-Scoville heat units (SHU) tells you how intense the pepper spray is.
+Scoville heat units (SHU) tells you how intense the burn is.
 Rubbing a ghost pepper in your eye is 3 million SHU, so can you imagine what the effect would be if it were 4 or 5 million SHU?
 Well, the hottest pepper spray produces 5.3 million SHU, so imagine an attacker attempting business as usual once they get sprayed with that in the eyes!
 So when you’re shopping for pepper spray, try to get the highest SHU possible.

 Pepper spray can be delivered in these three forms: